Dralorex/General-Questions/character/lore/dezco-knoleburn-journal.md

 Hi.
 I am Dezco Knoleburn.

 This is my first journal entry after Yua and my master bestrode a heavy responsibility on my shoulders.
 I am seventeen years old, five foot and ten inches tall, slender, with black hair that never quite stays where I want it.
-I love the colors red and black — always have.
+I love the colors red and black, always have.
 Maybe that says something about me.
 Maybe it doesn’t.
 My family tree is a tangled thing, roots sunk deep into both Dwarven stone and Elven blood, and I have spent half my life wondering which half of me people see first.

 I don’t really understand why I’ve been chosen.
 But here I am, trying my best.

-I’m writing my experience from the beginning of when I started my journey to get to where I am today — with some details I only know now.
+I’m writing my experience from the beginning of when I started my journey to get to where I am today, with some details I only know now.
 Looking back changes the shape of things.
 Shadows I once dismissed as tricks of the light turn out to have been watching.
 Victories I thought were mine alone belonged to someone else’s hand on the scales.
 Still.
 This is my story, as true as I can make it.

 ---